datanav/docs/getting-started.rst

 Basic DTL and functions
 =======================
-Sesam utilizes DTL (Data Transformation Language) which enables the user to easily apply logical operations on the data.
+Sesam utilizes :ref:`DTL <concepts-dtl>` (Data Transformation Language) which enables the user to easily apply logical operations on the data.
 In this section we will go through the most common functions available in DTL.
 For a more extensive walk-through, visit the :ref:`DTL reference guide <DTLReferenceGuide>`.

 DTL scripts are written inside the config tab when selecting a pipe in your Sesam node.
 The scripts consists of five sections: